Hanna Guðrún Stefánsdóttir: Career

 Hanna started her career during the 1995-1996 season with Haukar.
 Hanna joined Stjarnan in 2010.
+On 15 January 2011, she scored 22 goals in a 49–17 win against ÍR.
 In July 2019, she signed a one-year contract extension with Stjarnan.

 In July 2021, she signed a 2-year contract extension with Stjarnan.
+In April 2023, she announced that she would retire following the season.

 National handball team

 Hanna is the second most capped player in Iceland's national handball team history with 142 games.
 She participated at the 2011 World Women's Handball Championship in Brazil.